wallarm/product-documentation/docs/latest/about-wallarm-waf/detecting-vulnerabilities.md

     * [Scanner IP address registered in Wallarm EU Cloud](../admin-en/scanner-address-en.md)
     * [Scanner IP address registered in Wallarm US Cloud](../admin-en/scanner-address-us-en.md)

     If you do not use additional facilities but use Wallarm Scanner, you do not need to manually whitelist Scanner IP addresses.
-Starting with WAF node 3.0, Scanner IP addresses are automatically whitelisted.
+Starting with Wallarm node 3.0, Scanner IP addresses are automatically whitelisted.

 ## False positives